Kubagus/frontend-store-nextjs/README.md

 http://localhost:3000
 ```

-The application will automatically reload when you make changes to the source code, providing a seamless development experience.
+The application will automatically reload when you make changes to the source code, providing a seamless development experience

 ### Step 5: Build for Production